Creators

 NETTEN replaces three of the five rails: Stripe (direct sales), Patreon-style fan support, and your sponsorship wire infrastructure.
 AdSense and affiliate networks stay where they are — those rails work fine and are run by Google and Amazon.

 For direct sales (courses, merch, ebooks), NETTEN gives you a hosted checkout you can link from your YouTube description, your end-screen, or your community tab.
-Customers pay with a card or crypto, the funds settle to your wallet in 3-5 seconds, fee is 1% flat.
-Compare to Stripe's 2.9% + 30¢, a 70% reduction in fees on direct sales for most creators.
+Today customers pay in crypto and the funds settle to your wallet in 3 to 5 seconds (card and Apple Pay options are coming soon).
+NETTEN's per-payment fee is a small percentage set by your plan; see the pricing page.
+Run your plan's numbers against Stripe's 2.9% + 30¢ on the pricing page; the math typically favors NETTEN on direct sales.

 For fan support, NETTEN gives you a tip jar / donation link you can pin to your channel.
 Fans can support you in any of 12+ cryptocurrencies, including stablecoins for fans who don't want price exposure.
 No minimum payout threshold (Patreon's $20 floor is gone), no platform fee on top of payment fees (Patreon takes 5-12% plus payment processing).

 For sponsorships, you send the sponsor a NETTEN invoice link.
-The sponsor pays via their corporate AmEx, USDC, BTC, or whatever their finance team prefers.
+The sponsor pays in crypto today (USDC, BTC, or whatever their finance team prefers); card and Apple Pay options are coming soon for sponsors that require card-based payment.
 You receive RLUSD in your wallet in seconds.
-Compare to "net-30 wire from a US brand to a non-US creator" which is closer to net-45 by the time the wire clears, the bank holds it for review, and the FX margin gets applied.
+Compare to "net-30 wire from a US brand to a non-US creator" which is closer to net-45 by the time the wire clears, the bank reviews it, and the FX margin gets applied.

 What NETTEN doesn't replace: AdSense (Google pays into a bank account, full stop) and affiliate revenue (Amazon's payout structure is its own thing).
 You'll still have two rails.
 But two is dramatically better than five.